codeMonkey404/demoTwino/README.md

 NOTES:

 Basic implementation of task
-Not enoth time to make normal testing and validation/ swagger/ security/ properties.
+Not enough time to make normal testing and validation/ swagger/ security (token/users and business operations)/ properties.
 No data provided for validation.

 Read comments in the code to get into the logic.